GhulamMohayudinMalik/usod/README.md

    - If your IP is blocked due to multiple failed attempts
    - Use the security reset script to reset security state
    - Check the security logs in the dashboard for details

+7. **Backup Page "Failed to fetch backups" Error**
+   - Check if you're logged in (token exists in localStorage)
+   - Verify backend server is running on port 5000
+   - Check browser console for detailed error messages
+   - Ensure you're using an admin account (backup management is admin-only)
+   - If token is expired, log out and log back in

 ### Health Check
 ```bash